samruddhi1943/samruddhi1943/README.md

 - 👋 Hi, I’m Samruddhi Lute
 - 👀 I’m interested in Machine Learning, data science, and data analysis
-- 🌱 I’m currently studying Mechanical Engineering
+- 🌱 I’m currently studying Mechanical Engineering at IIT Kanpur
 - 📫 How to reach me : Emails - samruddhi21@iitk.ac.in or by phone/whatsapp - 9699618044
 <!--
 **samruddhi1943/samruddhi1943** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.